LuiseFreese/trainingsplan/README.md

 * Open the application in your browser at http://localhost:3000
 * Select your fitness level, target time, and preferred training days
 * Select **Generate Plan** to create your customized marathon training plan
+* Select **Export to calendar** to create an .ics file download that you can import into Outlook

 ## Training Plan Logic